There are five great risks facing the planet and its people. Can good governance intervene?

 Environmental

 People will never be immune to climate change, and it continues to be a catastrophic risk.
-In its global risk report, the WEF identified the most severe risk as “climate action failure”.
+“Climate action failure” dude to disinformation is a growing reality.

 Societal